adobe/aem-import-helper/README.md

 }
 ```

 **Note**: Images and non-image assets are handled differently.
-Images are stored in page-specific shadow (.dot) folders, while non-image media (PDFs, docs) are stored in `media` folders under each page's parent directory.
+Images are stored in page-specific shadow (.dot) folders, while non-image media (PDFs, docs) are stored in `shared-media` folders under each page's parent directory.

 **Optional:**
 * _token_: Absolute path to the file containing the IMS token for your DA environment, or the token value.